markusvankempen-ai/FerryLight/DEPLOYMENT_GUIDE.md

 ### Namecheap DNS Setup
 1. Log into Namecheap account
-2. Go to Domain List → Manage for ferrylight.online
+2. Go to Domain List → Manage for [your-domain]
 3. Click on "Advanced DNS"
 4. Remove any existing CNAME records for these subdomains
 5. Add the A records above